 - 4. Financial Responsibility: The owner/custodian of a dog designated Potentially Dangerous or Vicious shall present proof to Animal Control of a bond or liability insurance coverage in the amount of at least one hundred thousand dollars (\$100,000) to cover any future damage or injury caused by the dangerous or vicious dog during its lifetime.
-The bond or liability insurance cover-age shall remain in effect during the life of the animal, and the coverage shall be evidenced by an endorsement by the insurer that any notice of cancellation of coverage will be provided to Animal Control at least thirty (30) days prior to the cancellation date. - 5.
+The bond or liability insurance coverage shall remain in effect during the life of the animal, and the coverage shall be evidenced by an endorsement by the insurer that any notice of cancellation of coverage will be provided to Animal Control at least thirty (30) days prior to the cancellation date. - 5.
 Procedure for Sale or Transfer of a Potentially Dangerous or Vicious Dog: If the dog in question dies or is sold, transferred, relocated within the County, or permanently removed from the city or county where the owner/custodian resides, the owner/custodian of the potentially dangerous or vicious dog shall notify the Animal Control Program, in writing, of the changed condition and new location of the dog within two (2) working days. - 6.
-Removal From List of Potentially Dangerous or Vicious Dogs: If there are no additional instances of the behavior described in this Code Section G IV 1.4.AA or G IV 1.4BB within a 36-month period from the date of designation as a "potentially dangerous or vicious dog," the dog shall be removed from the list of potentially dangerous dogs.
+Removal From List of Potentially Dangerous or Vicious Dogs: If there are no additional instances of the behavior described in this Code within a 36-month period from the date of designation as a "potentially dangerous or vicious dog," the dog shall be removed from the list of potentially dangerous dogs.
 The dog may be, but is not required to be, removed from the list of potentially dangerous or vicious dogs prior to the expiration of the 36-month period if the owner/custodian of the dog demonstrates to the Animal Control Program that changes in circumstances or measures taken by the owner/custodian, such as training of the dog, have mitigated the risk to the public safety. - D. Procedure for Destruction of Vicious Dog: - 1.
-A dog determined to be a vicious dog may be destroyed by the Animal Control Program when it is found (after proceedings conducted pursuant to Food and Agricultural Cal.
+A dog determined to be a vicious dog may be destroyed by the Animal Control Program when it is found (after proceedings conducted pursuant to Cal.
 Food & Agric.
-Code Sections §§ 31621 - 31626., et seq.) that the release of the dog would create a significant threat to public health, safety, and welfare.
+Code $\S\S 31621 31626$. that the release of the dog would create a significant threat to public health, safety, and welfare.

-- 2. If it is determined that a dog found to be vicious shall not be destroyed, the body adjudicating the determination judicial authority shall impose conditions, including but not limited to those set forth in G-IV 1.54, subsections 1 through 6, this Code upon the ownership of the dog that protect public health, safety, and welfare. - 3.
-Any enclosure that is required pursuant to Subsection 1.54.C.3 above shall this Code shall be a fence or structure suitable to prevent the entry of young children and which is suitable to confine a vicious dog in conjunction with other measures which may be taken by the owner/custodian of the dog.
-The enclosure shall be designed in order to prevent the animal from escaping.

-E. Penalties for Potentially Dangerous and Vicious Dogs:
+- 2. If it is determined that a dog found to be vicious shall not be destroyed, the body adjudicating the determination shall impose conditions, including but not limited to those set forth in this Code upon the ownership of the dog that protect public health, safety, and welfare. - 3.
+Any enclosure that is required pursuant to this Code shall be a fence or structure suitable to prevent the entry of young children and which is suitable to confine a vicious dog in conjunction with other measures which may be taken by the owner/custodian of the dog.
+The enclosure shall be designed in order to prevent the animal from escaping. - E. Penalties for Potentially Dangerous and Vicious Dogs:

-Any violation of the provision involving a potentially dangerous dog shall be punished by a fine not to exceed five hundred dollars (\$500).
-Any violation of the provision involving a vicious dog shall be punished by a fine not to exceed one thousand dollars (\$1,000).
-All such fines shall be used to defray the cost of controlling and regulating vicious and potentially dangerous dogs.
+Any violation of the provision involving a potentially dangerous dog shall be punished by a fine All such fines shall be used to defray the cost of controlling and regulating vicious and potentially dangerous dogs.